earthgecko/skyline/docs/ionosphere.rst

 work helps or hinders depending on your outlook...
 "Shit lots of stuff is anomalous" can often lead to lots of work, debugging, fine tuning and making better or polishing a turd or diamante.

+Layers
+^^^^^^

+Ionosphere layers allow the operator to train Skyline a not anomalous timeseries in terms of generating a features profile to be compared to anomalies in the future, however Ionosphere also allows the operator to define "layers" rules at the time of feature profile creation.

+Layers rules allow us to train Skyline on boundaries as well.
+For instance, say occasionally we can expect to see a spike of 404s status codes on a web app, bots or your own scanning, with a layers we can tell Ionosphere that a timeseries was not anomalous if the datapoint is less than 120 and a value in the last 3 datapoints is less than 50.
+This allows for a somewhat moving window and an alert that would be delayed by say 3 minutes, but it is a signal, rather than noise.
+Let us describe that layer as gt_120-5_in_3

+To demonstrate how the above layer would work, an example of 404 counts per minute:

+13:10:11 2
+13:11:11 0
+13:12:11 8
+13:13:11 60
+13:14:11 0

+With the above described layer, this would be classified as not anomalous, however if the data was:

+13:10:11 2
+13:11:11 0
+13:12:11 800

+The layer would not ever report the timeseries as not anomalous as the 800 exceeds the gt_120, so the rest of the layer definition would not be evaluated.

 No machine learning
 ^^^^^^^^^^^^^^^^^^^